SHANK885/FaceNet/README.md

   1. Go to the FaceNet/src directory.
   2. run "python enroll_face.py <name_of_new_member>
-  3. Web cam will oen up with a window to capture face.
+  3. Webcam will open up with a window to capture face.
-  4. Press s by selectiong the video window to capture the image.
+  4. Press 's' by selectiong the video window to capture the image.
   5. If you want to recapture the image: select the terminal window and enter "R" or "r" else enter "C" or "c".